Argmaster/NNEVE/docs/quantum_oscilator/reference/params.md

 ## Introduction

-QOParams class is responsible for holding variables which can change during the learning of QONetwork.
+`#!python class QOParams` is responsible for holding variables which can change during the learning of `#!python class QONetwork`.
 This class can (should) also change the values of the variables in using a dedicated method that is called after each generation of the learning process.

 ## Instance attributes